 WHAT IT IS

-Global Youth & News Media is proud to present this set of stories by teenage reporters from around the world focusing on what their cohorts were doing to help during the COVID-19 pandemic from April to June 2020.
+Global Youth & News Media is proud to present this set of stories by teenage reporters from around the world focusing on what their cohorts were doing to help during the COVID-19 pandemic that began in early 2020.

 A key aim of our project was to combat the prevailing image of the teenager as a problem.
 Early on, teenagers were generally portrayed as either careless beach frolickers who brought the virus home or as bored, whining couch-sitters.
 Later, some coverage became more sympathetic around missed graduation ceremonies and other rites of passage, but the image remained as mostly a powerless victim, rarely as protagonist, much less an engaged helper.

 The third of three showcases of stories included a variation on the original assignment: Some national roundups of the relatively few but important stories in mainstream news media went beyond the stereotypes to highlight achievements by teenagers and even younger people.

 AGAIN, THE LATEST STORIES ARE HERE!